 The government appealed to the United States Court of Appeals for the Fourth Circuit.
 Both sides submitted briefs and there was an oral argument in Richmond, VA in March 2018.
 On June 13, 2018, the Court issued its opinion affirming the trial court and finding in favor of the plaintiff.

 Our law firm successfully resolved the matter for a young woman whose joyous event turned into a tragedy.

 Committed legal support and guidance when you suffer injury from a medical mistake

-Schochor and Staton, P.A. has more than three decades of successful experience helping individuals and families recover from the pain and loss of medical malpractice.
+Schochor, Staton, Goldberg, and Cardea, P.A. has more than three decades of successful experience helping individuals and families recover from the pain and loss of medical malpractice.
 From offices in Washington, D.C. and Baltimore, Maryland, our legal team serves clients across the US who suffer injury due to the medical negligence of others.
 Contact us or call 410-234-1000 to schedule a free consultation.